ProstoyVadila/goproj/README.md

 Flags:
-  -a, --author string         an optional flag to set your name -d, --description strings   an optional flag to set a description of your project -g, --git                   an optional flag to define start git initialization or not (default true) -s, --skip                  an optional flag to skip exact files and/or folders (add /) from the generation.
+  -a, --author string         an optional flag to set your name -d, --description strings   an optional flag to set a description of your project -g, --git                   an optional flag to define start git initialization or not (default false) -c, --vscode                an optional flag to open the new project in VS Code (default false) -s, --skip                  an optional flag to skip exact files and/or folders (add / after folder's name) from the generation.
-  -c, --vscode                an optional flag to open the new project in VS Code (default true -h, --help                  help for init
+  -h, --help                  help for init
 ```